yomna29/Connect-4-Game-with-AI-Opponent/README.md

   - Interactive board with color-coded cells for players (red for human, yellow for AI).
   - Real-time updates to the board and scores.
 - **AI Opponent**:
+  - Implements strategic decision-making to maximize its chances of winning.
-  - AI logic to compete against the human player.
+  - Evaluates potential moves to block the human player or create winning opportunities.
-  - Dynamic gameplay with intelligent moves.
+  - Uses a scoring heuristic to prioritize moves based on the current board state.
+  - Provides a challenging gameplay experience for players of all skill levels.
 - **Game Over Screen**:
   - Displays the final scores and declares the winner (AI, human, or tie).
 - **Easy to Use**: